alex-bellon/wikipedia/README.md

 - [Satiric misspelling](https://en.wikipedia.org/wiki/Satiric_misspelling) - an intentional misspelling of a word, phrase or name for a rhetorical purpose.
 This is often done by replacing a letter with another letter (for example, k replacing c), or symbol (for example, $ replacing s, @ replacing a, or ¢ replacing c).

 ### Words
+- [7 Dirty Words](https://en.wikipedia.org/wiki/Seven_dirty_words) - are seven English-language words that American comedian George Carlin first listed in 1972 in his monologue "Seven Words You Can Never Say on Television".
 - [-graphy](https://en.wikipedia.org/wiki/-graphy) - The English suffix -graphy means either "writing" or a "field of study"
 - [Apherisis](https://en.wikipedia.org/wiki/Apheresis_(linguistics)) - the loss of one or more sounds from the beginning of a word, especially the loss of an unstressed vowel, thus producing a new form called an aphetism.
 - [Aptronym](https://en.wikipedia.org/wiki/Aptronym) - a personal name aptly or peculiarly suited to its owner.